-Failure to undergo the minimum ten panel drug screen for any reason will be considered a positive test.
+Failure to undergo the minimum ten-panel drug screen for any reason will be considered a positive test.
 Positive results without a valid prescription shall result in the student not being permitted into any clinical course.
-Clinical experience is a requirement of all Allied Health/Health Occupations programs, including the Radiography Program.
 A student who is not able to participate in clinical courses does not meet the program requirements; therefore, the student will be terminated from the program.

 Positive drug screen results and/or failure to submit to a drug screen may be reported to the Florida Department of Health/Medical Quality Assurance Boards or any other required accreditation board and may affect a student's application for licensure/certification.
 (Florida Statutes 468.3101)